iter8-tools/iter8/mkdocs/docs/tutorials/istio/testing-strategies/conformance.md

 # SLO Validation with a single version

 !!! tip "Scenario: SLO validation with a single version"
-    Iter8 enables you to perform SLO validation with a single version of your application (a.k.a.
-[Conformance testing](../../../../concepts/buildingblocks/#slo-validation)).
+    Iter8 enables you to perform SLO validation with a single version of your application (a.k.a. [conformance testing](../../../../concepts/buildingblocks/#slo-validation)).
 In this tutorial, you will:

     1. Perform conformance testing.
     2. Specify *latency* and *error-rate* based service-level objectives (SLOs).
 If your version satisfies SLOs, Iter8 will declare it as the winner.